Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

 \subsection{Far-field acoustic field prediction}

 The first application we shall consider is that of acoustic field prediction within an AOI at a long distance from an acoustic source.
-Suppose we have acoustic measurements from a profiling float along a zig-zag trajectory through the AOI, but no other environmental knowledge.
-Conventional propagation models cannot be used for this application, as they require environmental knowledge as input.
-As discussed in Section~\ref{sec:plane}, RBNN parameters $\mathcal{T}_\text{p}$ can be learnt without prior environmental knowledge, with acoustic field measurements at a few points as training data.
-With a sufficiently large distance between the acoustic source and the AOI, the plane wave RBNN formulation may be used to approximate the acoustic propagation in the AOI.
+Suppose we have acoustic measurements from a profiling float along a zig-zag trajectory through the AOI with a known sound speed, but no other environmental knowledge.
+Conventional physics-based propagation models cannot be used for this application, as they require environmental knowledge as input.
+As discussed in Section~\ref{sec:plane}, RBNN parameters $\mathcal{T}_\text{p}$ can be learned without prior environmental knowledge, with acoustic field measurements as training data.
+We formulate our RBNN model primarily based on \eqref{eq:sum_sol}.
+With a sufficiently large distance between the acoustic source and the AOI, we may expect that the curvature and path loss for all rays is similar.
+However, we find that modeling the curvature of the wavefront improves our field prediction accuracy.
+The set of trainable parameters is defined as: